MahmoudAbdElMoneam/DE/README.md

 We use [kafdrop](https://github.com/obsidiandynamics/kafdrop)  at http://localhost:9000/  to monitor kafka topics, brokers, performance, ingested messages, etc.

 It is worth mentioning that ensuring data security, governance, and protection of the system can be achieved by securing all our connections, we suggest using SASL_SSL, however there are other methods worth investigating.
+Moreover, encrypting data in transit and at rest.

 This system was developed and tested on windows 10, on a machine with 32 GB of RAM.